-Further, pursuant to a binding term sheet entered into in 2018 (the "WH Term Sheet") with WHG (International) Ltd. ("WHG"), an affiliate of William Hill, we are prohibited from using the NeoSphere platform to compete with WHG in the B2C sports betting industry in the United States.
-While this has not impeded our ability to grow our business to date, it may limit our ability to expand into the B2C sports betting market in the future.
+Further, pursuant to a binding term sheet entered into in 2018 (the "WH Term Sheet") with WHG (International) Ltd. ("WHG"), an affiliate of William Hill, we are prohibited from using the NeoSphere impeded our ability to grow our business to date, it may limit our ability to expand into the B2C sports betting market in the future.